-This option from VTech has a large 5-inch color LCD display and a compact camera with an impressively wide 170-degree lens.
-The camera also has pan, tilt and 2x digital zoom functions for keeping an eye on your little one when they move around the cot.
+When it comes to features and quality, this option from VTech offers excellent value for money.
+One of the best baby monitors available now, the device features a large 5-inch color LCD display and a compact camera with a120-degree lens than can remotely controlled via a pan/tilt and zoom motor, for keeping an eye on your little one when they move around the cot.

 There’s infrared night vision too, and a vibrating alert system for quietly getting your attention if the baby moves around at night.
 Two-way audio means you can comfort your baby from another room, and the two units are claimed to work up to 300 metres away, so you can head into the garden while still keeping an eye on your baby.

 The system offers four nature-inspired background sounds and five lullabies to help promote sleep.
 Finally, there is a temperature sensor for making sure the baby’s room isn’t too hot or cold during the night.

 One of the best things about this device is the ability to live stream on your smart device and the entirely separate monitor, which, if you're not a fan of using your phone or tablet in this way, will make all the difference.